mans2singh/GettingAndCleaningDataProject/CodeBook.md

 angle(Z,gravityMean)

 #### Final feature names
 The final variable names in the computed statistics data set includes the
 * subject id,
 * activity id,
 * activity name, and
 * 86 average of measurements corresponding to the origin variables mentioned above after transforming the variable names.
 The values for these variables are the **mean** of the values for that metric grouped by each subject and activity.
-I choose not to add the suffix "Mean" to the summarized values.
+* Design decision
+	* To avoid extra long variable names, did not add extra suffix to each measured variables' average
+	* Keep the activity_id reference in tidy data so that it can be used to join to other tables in future

 Following is the list of variables in the final tidy set table: